jazbelrose/v1.3-mylg/frontend/src/dashboard/project/features/slides/README.md

 ### Creating Slides

-1. Click the "+ New Slide" button in the sidebar
+1. Click the "+" button in the top toolbar
 2. The new slide will be created and automatically selected
 3. Start editing content in the Lexical editor